-Recognition that western style efforts to promote good governance reforms were leading to countervailing results, and reinforced by the neoliberal “Washington consensus” led transnational organizations, led by the World Bank and country level donor agencies, to link integration of economic development efforts with improved good governance reforms.
-The rationale for this integration was that creators believed they would hasten economic growth and social improvements, that would, in turn, both benefit from, and reinforce, state capacity and legitimacy.
-The expectation was that an increasingly wealthier population, would be able to demand social services that and increasingly resource rich state would be able to provide.
-As a result the “effectiveness problem” of the previous policy design was expected to have been resolved (Aubut 2004).
-The direct implication for transnational good governance reforms in Cambodia is that it would now be the subject to a “bottom up” finance driven orientation focused on promoting specific good governance subcomponents such as “rule of law”, economic growth, and transparency, rather than macro level reforms such as imposition of western style constitutionalism from above.
+The political and economic system introduced in Cambodia in the beginning of the 1990s, was no doubt a product of the neoliberal “Washington consensus” and led transnational organizations such as the World Bank and country level donor agencies link integration of economic development efforts with good governance reforms (e.g. World Bank 1989 – I have the reference).
+The rationale for this integration was the failure of the World Bank's structural adjustment programs during the 1980s that mainly relied on the market as an alternative to the state.
+Towards the end of the 1980s, however, there was a new focus on facilitating the market through effective legislation and otherwise by ensuring good governance (Hydén, 2007; Cheema et al., 2007; Shah and Shah, 2006, Nathan and Boon 2007).
+According to the Washington Consensus, there was still a belief in the private market to ensuring economic growth and social improvements but the rationale was that both would benefit from, and reinforce, state capacity and legitimacy.
+The expectation was that an increasingly wealthier population, - and in particular the private market - would be able to demand social services that an increasingly resource rich state would be able to provide.
+As a result “effectiveness problems” what effectiveness problems???? were expected to have been resolved (Aubut 2004).
+Accordingly, UNTAC’s aimed at assisting Cambodia to (re) “build its institutions and restoring capacity for good governance” (Hughes 1996: 73) and to “create a new Cambodian government with domestic and international legitimacy,” (Hughes 1996: 80) and other of the specific good governance subcomponents such as “rule of law” and “economic growth.”
+Cambodia therefore started out with a constitution based on liberal democracy and a market based economy within the framework of a constitutional monarchy (RGC constitution).

-There is no question that the emphasis on economic development by fostering private sector investment did correlate with significant economic growth.
-For example, from 1995 to 2017 Cambodia’s GDP grew by an average of 7.7 percent per year, ranked the 6th fastest domestic of all countries in the world (World Bank 2018b).
-Today, a greater share of income stems from value added clothing manufacturing, diversified agriculture product, and rubber, with the bulk of these exported to lucrative foreign markets (World Bank 2018a).
-This stands in contrast to its greater reliance on primary production from forests and other natural resources two decades earlier.
-During this transition those living in “absolute poverty” declined dramatically.
+However, only few years later, it was clear to most that while Cambodia’s macro-economic growth rates from 1995 and up till today became one of the fastest in the world …. [insert as footnote: from 1995 to 2017 Cambodia’s GDP grew by an average of 7.7 percent per year, ranked the 6th fastest domestic of all countries in the world (World Bank 2018b).
+Today, a greater share of income stems from value added clothing manufacturing, diversified agriculture product, and rubber, with the bulk of these exported to lucrative foreign markets (World Bank 2018a).] . ]

-At the same time, some have critiqued this growth model for contributing to a “wild west” approach in which global capital is so welcomed that it trumps consideration of local peoples’ access to resources.
-The result, some assert is (usually legal) “land grabbing” as capital has flocked in to promote mining, exploit forest resources, and convert forests to other extractive or commercial uses.
+…..it’s political system was heading towards what can in reality best be described as a one-party authoritative state.
+At the same time its economic growth model, which has not changed much since then, could be criticized for contributing to a “wild west” approach in which global capital is so welcomed that it trumps consideration of local peoples’ access to resources as well as of the environment.
+The result, is what some refer to as “land grabbing” as capital has flocked in to promote mining, exploit forest resources, and convert forests to other extractive or commercial uses.
 The result is that Cambodia’s deforestation rate is one of the highest globally (NASA Earth Observatory 2017).
-Meanwhile, and arguably as a result, inequality is rampant, with the absolute number of individuals ranked as “near-poor” (ibid) are estimated to be as high as 4.5 million.
+Meanwhile, and arguably as a result, inequality is rampant, with the absolute number of individuals ranked as “near-poor” (ibid) in spite of a considerable decline in estimated poverty rates, are still estimated to be as high as 4.5 out of approximately 16 million people

 The good governance design challenge: synergizing growth with equality, balance, and capacity